interzero ekologiczna przestrzeń handlowa ekourzadzenia centrum handlowe janki

 - nearly 1.6 million tons (1,595.42 thousand Mg) of wooden packaging,

-📍 11 economic organizations represented entrepreneurs introducing products in multi-material packaging or hazardous substances in packaging, including plant protection products.
+📍 11 economic organisations represented entrepreneurs introducing products in multi-material packaging or hazardous substances in packaging, including plant protection products.

-📍 56% total recycling level for packaging waste was achieved by Recovery Organizations.
+📍 56% total recycling level for packaging waste was achieved by Recovery Organisations.

 📍Recovery processes were carried out in the country: